-There is nothing more frustrating than having your programs crash or slow down.
-Isn’t it?
+There is nothing more frustrating than having your programs crash or slow down, resetting a Windows Virtual Memory is a simple fix

-Resetting a virtual memory is a simple process that can be completed in a few steps easily in windows 10 and 11.
+Resetting a virtual memory is a simple process that can be done in a few steps easily in both Windows 10 and Windows 11.

 How to Reset Virtual Memory in Windows 10?